misskey-dev/misskey-hub/src/en/docs/features/word-mute.md

 You can display the note as it was by clicking on this text.

 ## Hard word mute
-With hard mutes, the server judges whether the content of a new incoming note meets the set conditions similar to antennas, and will completely exclude it from your timeline if so.
+With hard mutes, the instance judges whether the content of a new incoming note meets the set conditions similar to antennas, and will completely exclude it from your timeline if so.

 To summarize, a hard word mute has the following features: